 Since then it has been no consensus between SEO specialists on this topic.

 Some of them were saying that EXIF Data had absolutely no impact on images SEO, meanwhile other pretended that they could rank better in Google using these metadata.

 People would however agree that the most important for images SEO were ALT Texts, filenames and images weight.

 The answer is YES, YES and YES (otherwise we wouldn’t be writing this article) !
-As a matter of fact, ALT Tags and filenames should be your main concern.
-This doesn’t mean that you should to neglect other factors and EXIF/IPTC data is definitely one of them.
+As a matter of fact, ALT Tags should be your main concern.
+However, this doesn’t mean that you should to neglect other factors and EXIF/IPTC data is definitely one of them.

 Let’s have a look at the recent trends regarding Google activity in the field of images :

-Google is emphasizing development of image searches for one very reason: they hope to improve their Artificial Intelligence and they need SEO experts help to do so.
+Google is emphasizing development of image searches for one specific reason: they hope to improve their Artificial Intelligence and they need SEO experts help to do so.